tymyrddin/purple/source/docs/distribution-networks/observable-semantics/gas-network-evidence/station-telemetry.md

 Pressure is handed down through a chain of them: from the national high-pressure transport into a gas receiving station (where the gas is metered and already carries its odorant), through district stations that drop roughly 8 bar to the 100 or 30 mbar of the low-pressure net, to delivery stations for large users.
 Each station is instrumented; the low-pressure mains between them are not.
-So the telemetered layer covers the nodes and leaves the reticulation to periodic inspection, worked out in [gas integrity and safe working](integrity-and-safe-working.md).
+So the telemetered layer covers the nodes and leaves the reticulation to [periodic inspection](integrity-and-safe-working.md).

 ## What a station measures